 Unsubscribe rate refers to the percentage of subscribers who chose to opt-out of the mailing list after an email campaign.
-Let’s say you send emails to 10,000 individuals in your email campaign but 100 of them unsubscribed, so your unsubscribe rate is 1%.
+Assume you send emails in bulk to 10,000 people in your email campaign, but 100 of them unsubscribe, giving you a 1% unsubscribe rate.

 Unsubscribes are a common sight in email marketing, and there can be various reasons for prospects or customers to opt out of mailing lists.
 It is essential not to take them personally.
 The fact is that you can’t stop readers from unsubscribing from your emails, but there are ways to reduce the email unsubscribe rate.

 Your unsubscribe rate can speak volumes about the recipients of your email, their likes, and dislikes and what you should do to engage them well.
 If you are looking for a good unsubscribe number, anything under 2% is considered normal.
 If you are looking for 0% unsubscribe rate, there is a possibility of disappointment as it would be an unrealistic goal.
 Though it is possible to prevent unsubscribes, it is normal for subscribers to churn out.